-According to the U.S. Bureau of Labor Statistics, there were 233,000 taxi drivers in the United States as of 2012, and that number is expected to grow in coming years.
+According to the U.S. Bureau of Labor Statistics, there were 599,980 taxi-like drivers in the United States as of 2020, and that number is expected to grow in coming years.
 If you have good customer service skills and enjoy driving, a taxi driver’s license can be a great way to earn extra money working part time, or the start to new career.
 Licensing requirements vary from state to state, but there are some basics to consider.

 Most states require that you already have a valid driver’s license in your state of residence.
 A clean driving record is also a must.
 In many states you must be 21 years of age or older in order to drive a taxi.
 To get your taxi driver’s (or "hack") license you may be required to pay licensing fees and pass a written exam, depending on your location.
 If you are interested in employment with a specific cab company, it might have additional requirements.
 It is important that you contact your local Department of Motor Vehicles and companies in your area for specific local licensing information.

 When applying for your license you will be required to present documentation such as a valid driver’s license, Social Security card, proof of residence and, in some cases, a printout of your driving record.
 You might also have to submit to a background check and drug test.
 Many big cities have taxi schools that offer training programs you may want to consider.
 These schools, such as the Master Cabbie Taxi Academy in New York, offer 24-hour or 80-hour training courses covering local rules and regulations, customer service skills and local geography.
 Many cab companies also offer on-the-job training for those wishing to apply for licensing.